 Overgrowth of cyanobacteria in your aquarium generally occurs when there are high levels of dissolved organic wastes and nutrients in the water.

 This may be due to lack of water changes and regular maintenance or overfeeding, or it may be because the tank is new and the beneficial bacterial colonies have not become established.
 That said, because cyanobacteria can produce fixed nitrogen, it can appear even in a well-maintained, matured tank.

 How Do You Get Rid of Slime Algae?

 - Physically remove and clean tank well: Once established, blue-green algae are difficult to eradicate.
 It can be removed initially by scraping the glass, scrubbing gravel and plants and vacuuming the substrate.
 However, the algae will soon return, especially if the underlying causes are not corrected.

 - Partial water change: Regular ongoing water changes and maintenance will delay and sometimes eliminate reoccurrence.

 - Treatment with erythromycin: Adding erythromycin phosphate at 200 milligrams per 10 gallons of water will eliminate the bacteria causing the slime.
 However, the use of erythromycin can also affect the beneficial bacteria in the aquarium and should be used with care.
 If such treatment is used, monitor ammonia and nitrite levels closely for several weeks.

-- Algae eaters do not help: If you were thinking of adding algae eaters, note that algae-eating fish to control growth only works on certain types and still doesn't solve the cause of the problem.
+- Algae eaters do not help: If you were thinking of adding algae eaters, note that the practice of using algae-eating fish to control growth only works on certain types and still doesn't solve the cause of the problem.